 As Toby points out, that now-iconic uniform was frequently misread by the straight mainstream.

-While Janelle Monae’s aesthetic is undoubtedly part of her appeal, her lyrics are equally noteworthy, says Toby.
+While Monáe’s aesthetic is undoubtedly part of her appeal, her lyrics are equally noteworthy.

-Is part of Janelle Monae’s appeal her openly politicised stance around gender, race and feminism?
-She has been a powerful and vocal supporter of the Black Lives Matter movement in recent years.
+Also part of Monáe’s appeal is her openly politicised stance around gender, race and feminism.
+She’s been a powerful and vocal supporter of the Black Lives Matter movement in recent years.

-“I love that she is out there, creating and fighting for change, and being part of it.
+“Her face should be on money and stamps…” believes Rachel.
+“I love that she’s out there, creating and fighting for change, and being part of it.
 She’s really come into her power.
-I can’t wait to see what she does with it on Dirty Computer.”
+I can’t wait to see what she does with.”